 Take reasonable steps to ensure your clients understand the nature and scope of the advice being provided, including any limitations about that.
 For example, you must explain if you’re only able to give advice about certain products.

 Only recommend financial products to clients that are offered in compliance with theFMC Act and its regulations.

 Ensure you follow the new disclosure regulations and that any information you make available to clients is not false, misleading or incomplete.

-As a financial advice provider, you must also:
+As a financial advice provider, you will have additional obligations, for example:

 Make sure anyone you engage to give advice under your licence complies with all the duties listed above.